surf-visualization/blospray/readme.md

 * Tracking identity of Blender scene objects in a robust way is a challenge, as an object's name is about the only thing available.
 Therefore, renaming scene objects while a render is ongoing might trigger funny effects.
+* The upcoming Blender 2.81 includes a new Denoise compositor node that is baed on Intel's OpenImageDenoise, but BLOSPRAY does not provide the needed extra render passes yet (albedo and normal)

 OSPRay (currently, 2.0.x alpha) also has some limitations: